rongmon/rbcodes/docs/GUIs/LLSFitter/LLSFitter.md

 - **Poor fits**: Try adjusting parameter bounds or initial values
 - **MCMC not converging**: Increase the number of steps and burn-in fraction
 - **Outliers affecting the fit**: Adjust the sigma-clipping threshold
+- **Plot Options not visible**: Resize the application window to make it taller, or look for scrollbars in the Fit Parameters tab
+- **Custom y-limits not applied**: Make sure the "Auto Y-Limits" checkbox is unchecked to enable manual y-limit controls